priyanshsingh11/langchain/README.md

 - Chroma
 - Annoy

-**Key Characteristics**
+Best for:
-- Lightweight
+- Local development
-- Often runs locally
-- No user management
+- Prototypes
-- No distributed scaling
+- Learning

-> Vector stores are ideal for **local, small-to-medium RAG systems**.

 ---

 ### 16.2 What is a Vector Database?

-A **Vector Database** is a **production-grade system** built around vector storage.
+A **Vector Database** is a **production-grade system**.

-In addition to vector search, it provides:
+Provides:
 - Horizontal scaling
 - High availability
-- Authentication & access control
+- Authentication
-- Index management
-- Monitoring and backups
+- Monitoring

 **Examples**
 - Pinecone